houseabsolute/List-SomeUtils/README.md

 ### distinct LIST

-Returns a new list by stripping duplicate values in LIST.
+Returns a new list by stripping duplicate values in LIST by comparing the values as hash keys, except that undef is considered separate from ''.
 The order of elements in the returned list is the same as in LIST.
 In scalar context, returns the number of unique elements in LIST.

     my @x = uniq 1, 1, 2, 2, 3, 5, 3, 4; # returns 1 2 3 5 4
     my $x = uniq 1, 1, 2, 2, 3, 5, 3, 4; # returns 5
+    # returns "Mike", "Michael", "Richard", "Rick"
+    my @n = distinct "Mike", "Michael", "Richard", "Rick", "Michael", "Rick"
+    # returns '', 'S1', A5' and complains about "Use of uninitialized value"
+    my @s = distinct '', undef, 'S1', 'A5'
+    # returns undef, 'S1', A5' and complains about "Use of uninitialized value"
+    my @w = uniq undef, '', 'S1', 'A5'

 `distinct` is an alias for `uniq`.

+**RT#49800** can be used to give feedback about this behavior.

+### singleton

+Returns a new list by stripping values in LIST occurring more than once by comparing the values as hash keys, except that undef is considered separate from ''.
+The order of elements in the returned list is the same as in LIST.
+In scalar context, returns the number of elements occurring only once in LIST.

+    my @x = singleton 1,1,2,2,3,4,5 # returns 3 4 5

 ## Partitioning